ga-dc/bloomberg/readme.md

 #### HTML

 **HTML** stands for Hypertext Markup Language.
 It is a language for structuring documents.
-Contrast this with other editors you may have used in the past:
+Contrast this with the output of other editors you may have used in the past:

 - Microsoft Word
 - PDFs